shrebox/shrebox/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on adversarial deep learning in privacy domain.
+- 🔭 I’m currently working on the detection of psychiatric disorders using machine/deep learning.
-- 🌱 I’m currently learning Deep Learning and Reinforcement Learning.
+- 🌱 I’m currently learning Deep Learning for Computer Vision.
 - 👯 I’m looking to collaborate on any topics of interest (checkout the about section [here](https://www.linkedin.com/in/shreyash-arya-60254810a/)!).
 - 🤔 I’m looking for open research | PhD positions.
 - 💬 Ask me about Social Networks, Natural Language Processing and, Information Retrieval.